ifm/libo3d3xx/README.md

 [OpenCV](http://opencv.org) and [PCL](http://pointclouds.org).

-At its core, libo3d3xx provides a way to stream images from an O3D3xx camera in real-time and access the data as OpenCV images (applies to the Amplitude, Depth, and Confidence images) or PCL point clouds (applies to the point cloud coming off the camera).
+At its core, libo3d3xx provides a way to stream images from an O3D3xx camera in real-time and access the 2D data as OpenCV images (applies to the Amplitude, Depth, and Confidence images) and the 3D data as PCL point clouds (i.e., the `CARTESIAN_X`, `CARTESIAN_Y`, and `CARTESIAN_Z` are fused to create a point cloud).
 We note that the PCL point cloud constructed by this library has point type `pcl::PointXYZI` (referred to as `o3d3xx::PointT`).
 For the intensity channel, we use the Amplitude image data registered to each point.
 We do this because, unlike in earlier PMD-based IFM cameras, the Intensity image is not currently available.
 We expect the Amplitude image can act as a proxy for the Intensity image as it relates to PCL algorithms that may rely on that data.

 The code has been developed on 64-bit Ubuntu Linux 14.04 LTS.
 This is currently the only platform that the software has been tested on.
 It is expected that some tweaks will need to be made to use the software on other platforms.
 You can contact [Love Park Robotics](http://loveparkrobotics.com) for assistance in porting or file an [issue request](https://github.com/lovepark/libo3d3xx/issues)

+**NOTE:** As of this writing, the O3D3xx camera(s) are still in beta.
+To that end, this software will also remain in beta with no guarantees of API stability.
+Once an initial O3D3xx camera is released as production, the `libo3d3xx` API will stabilize.

 Features
 --------